Kaushalkhokhar/react-udemy/README.md

     - wrap the function with useCallback() and also give dependencies like in the same way/rules as useEffect().
     - and then wrap a children with Reat.memo() to which it is passed.
     - **Note:** If wrapped function contains a variable which value depends on outside of funciton parameter then that varable must be as dependencies for useCallback()

+### Custom Hooks

+- Ahout:
+  - It is basically a function which contains a states.
+  - It is used to create a repeative states used for different components.
+  - Custom hook function must start with 'use' string
+  - It can return anything, that is required in component funciton in which we call
+  - When state specified in custom hooks will bind to the component in whick it is called.
+Means when state changes in custom hook then component function, in which custom hook is used, will re-render not custom hook it-self

+  - **Learning from CustomHttphook**
+    - While we refactor a code see what is common, which can be sepated in one file and used
+    - The part which is specific to component should be kept as it is.
+    - When we want to pass some data to other file then use function and pass data as arguments.
+And return a function pointer, means reference of that function.
+    - useEffect and useCallback dependencies
+      - Include everything which comes from outside.
+      - javaSript API's, localstorage, fetch(), timer, state-functions etc..
+      - For useCallback arguments passed to the wrapeed function is not dependency for it.
+      - When we pass a function as a dependecies then wrapp that function with useCallback to avoid infinite looping.